 - Top Speed: 100 kph

 ABB’s engineers worked really hard to design and deliver India’s first modern three-phase locomotives.
-The first shell of the WAG9 was designed and finished at the ABB Dandenong plant in Australia and was transported by an Antonov 124 to Switzerland, where all electricals, bogies and other stuff produced at various other places were assembled into the empty bodyshells at ABB’s Tramont facility near Zurich.
-After extensive tests the loco was then transported by truck, barge and ship to India, where it arrived in Calcutta in early 1997, the second 3-phase loco in India after the WAP5.
-Six WAG9s (#31000 to #31005) were imported into India fully made while 14 more (#31006 to #31021) were assembled at CLW from body shells and kits imported from ABB Australia and Switzerland.
-Then CLW started manufacturing WAG9s on its own and on November 18 1998, WAG9 #31022 “Navyug” became the first completely “Made in India” three phase locomotive, literally marking the beginning of a new era as the name tells us!
+The shell of the first WAG9 was designed and finished at the ABB Dandenong plant in Australia.
+An Antonov 124 transported it to Switzerland at ABB’s Tramont facility near Zurich, where it was given its electricals, bogies and other paraphernaila.
+The first WAG9 arrived in Calcultta in early 1997 after a long journey by truck, barge and ship.
+It was only the second 3-phase loco in India after the WAP5.
+Six WAG9s (#31000 to #31005) were imported into India fully made and 14 (#31006 to #31021) were assembled at CLW from body shells and kits.
+CLW soon started manufacturing WAG9s on its own and on November 18 1998, WAG9 #31022 “Navyug” became the first completely “Made in India” three phase AC electric locomotive, literally marking the beginning of a new era as the name tells us!

-Though overshadowed by the WAP5, the WAG9 was the real star of the ABB contract and program, because it showed India what real,raw, brutal and efficient power is all about.
+Though overshadowed by the WAP5, the WAG9 was the real star of the ABB contract program as it showed India what real, raw, brutal and efficient power was all about.
 How powerful is the WAG9HI?
-Apart form the 6350 hp it puts out, its weight provides it with insane starting tractive efforts of 51 tonnes, making it capable of hauling up to 10800 tonnes of cargo from start to at 70 kph on level ground (that is 118 BOXNL wagons fully loaded), more than 8300 tonnes on gradients steeper than 1/500, 5500t on 1:200 gradients (1000t more than the WAG7) and even 1975 t on 1/50 gradients! (source)
+Apart form the 6350 hp it puts out, its weight provides it with the insane starting tractive efforts of 51 tonnes, making it capable of pulling up to 10800 tonnes (118 BOXNL wagons fully loaded) from start to 70 kph on level ground, more than 8300 tonnes on gradients steeper than 1/500, 5500t on 1:200 gradients (1000t more than the WAG7) and even 1975t on 1/50 gradients! (source)